Why the Location You Lease is More Important Than the Franchise You Buy

 5. Lack of Suitable Sites for Lease – A well-known Franchisor was directed by the court to refund over a million dollars in franchise fees it had collected from new prospective Franchisees because the Franchisor had essentially oversold the territory and could not produce suitable sites in a timely manner.
 Meanwhile, many of those Franchisees had quit their jobs and wasted up to a year trying to get into business.

-Furthermore, one franchisee whom we were consulting to specifically picked a certain franchise concept to join because there were none of those stores in his immediate trading area near the franchisee’s home.
-After signing the franchise agreement, the franchisee started to look into leasing some of the plazas in his area.
-Unfortunately, all of these great locations for lease were more expensive than the rent proforma allowed for by the franchisor.
+Furthermore, one Franchisee who we were consulting to specifically picked a certain franchise concept to join because there were none of those stores in his immediate trading area near the Franchisee’s home.
+After signing the franchise agreement, the Franchisee started to look into leasing some of the plazas in his area.
+Unfortunately, all of these great locations for lease were more expensive than the rent proforma allowed for by the Franchisor.
 You must remember that what you see is not always what you can afford when it comes to leasing space.

 For a copy of our free CD, Leasing Dos & Don’ts for Franchise Tenants, please e-mail your request to DaleWillerton@TheLeaseCoach.com.